 Number of dogs

-The number of dogs in need of walking affects the overall cost for services.
-Most dog walkers charge more with each dog but not double.
-For example, Annie’s Walk & Talk charges $28 for a 30-minute walk of two dogs, compared with $23 for one dog, and $33 for a 60-minute walk of two dogs, compared with $28 for one dog.
+The number of dogs that need walking can affect the overall cost for services.
+Many dog walkers charge more with each dog, but not double the base rate.
+Walking more than one dog requires more handling skills and more work for the dog care pro, and will therefore cost more.
+For example, Annie's Walk & Talk charges $28 for a 30-minute walk of two dogs, compared with $23 for one dog, and $33 for a 60-minute walk of two dogs, compared with $28 for one dog.
 A Paw Above charges $5 for each additional dog per walk.
+Kathy Kreuz of Paws of Love in Pompano Beach, Florida, typically charges $17 per dog walk for a single-dog household and $20 per walk for a multi-pet household.
+Some dog walkers may also charge more for several large dogs or less for small dogs that are easier to handle.

 Some dog walkers offer discounts to repeat customers as a way to reward loyalty and encourage repeat business.
-Dog owners benefit from a lower cost per walk with a package rather than purchasing walks individually.
+Dog owners can benefit from a lower cost per walk with a package compared with purchasing walks individually.
+Stephanie Singletary and Kyrsten Shenkle of Peppy Pets LLC provide 10 percent off their standard rates when clients purchase a prepaid service package special.
+Here is an example of average package pricing from Peppy Pets LLC:

-When dog walkers have to travel long distances, they may charge more to help cover time and travel expenses.
+When dog walkers have to travel long distances to arrive at the client's location, they may charge more to help cover time and travel expenses.
 In addition, if a dog owner asks the dog walker to travel to parks or other outdoor recreation areas, the walker may charge additional fees.
+In some cases, local regulations or the business's liability clauses will not permit the dog walker to travel with a client's dog in their car, so they must walk from your location.
+Always ask about the logistics of the company's services and the service area they cover to make sure they meet your needs.